-Contractual obligations between CBs and the companies they certify can also be a complicating factor.
-Global Witness investigations have revealed that 'contractual obligations between the FSC's certifying bodies and the companies they certify leave them with little power to take action against subsidiaries', because the CB is 'unable to act as both certifier and complainant'.9 In some cases such a lack of independence may lead to enabling full-blown corruption, as was recently alleged by Earthsight in their reports on illegal logging in Ukraine (see box 'FSC implementation failure
+There is broad acknowledgement of this issue Contractual obligations between CBs and the as a threat to certification integrity,11 but with companies they certify can also be a complicating limited examples of alternative approaches, factor.
+Global Witness investigations have revealed schemes are reluctant to adopt innovations to that 'contractual obligations between the FSC's address this concern.
+Research suggests that certifying bodies and the companies they certify having a 'firewall' between CBs and their clients leave them with little power to take action against improves the strength of environmental standards subsidiaries', because the CB is 'unable to act as auditing.
+Proposals include rotation of CBs and both certifier and complainant'.9 In some cases their auditors, having the certification fee held in such a lack of independence may lead to enabling an escrow account until the assessment report has been validated, a tender process after which a third full-blown corruption, as was recently alleged by Earthsight in their reports on illegal logging party decides on the CB for a client, flat fee audits in Ukraine (see box 'FSC implementation failure and free audits funded by levies or other means.12